ishworthapa/bioinformatics.tcga.python/README.md

-# bioinformatics.python
+# bioinformatics.tcga.python
-Tools for Bioinformatics written in python
+Tool for TCGA data written in python.